isomerpages/moe-evergreenpri/_our-processes-and-programmes/Mother Tongue Department/Tamil Language.md

 ### Language Fiesta

 In Term 3 each year, the Tamil Department conducts various fun-filled activities to encourage the active use of the Tamil Language.
 Pupils are given the opportunity to learn more about the Tamil language and culture.
-Activities such as designing Kolam, Show & Tell, Dialogue Creation, Innovation & Enterprise and Character Portrayal were carried out in 2019.
+Activities such as designing Kolam, Show &amp; Tell, Dialogue Creation, Innovation &amp; Enterprise and Character Portrayal were carried out in 2019.
 The activities gave opportunities for pupils to improve on their spoken Tamil and Language skills.
 The finalist for each competition will then compete in Tamil Amutham for the top 5 Places.

 ### Tamil Amutham

 ![](/images/TL%20Dept%209.jpg)

 To nurture students who are passionate and confident users of Tamil Language, the teachers from EGPS Tamil Department organized a competition so that our budding Tamil students can showcase their talents.
-Students were also able to take initiatives to influence their peers to love the Tamil Language and make it a living language among themselves.
+Students were also able to take initiatives to influence their peers to love the Tamil Language and make it a living language among themselves.&nbsp;